lyanh238/VNASelf/docs/README.md

 ## Quick Start

-1. **Installation**: Follow the [Setup Guide](SETUP.md) to install and configure VNASelf
+1. **Installation**: Follow the [Setup Guide](SETUP.md) to install and configure X23D8
 2. **Basic Usage**: Read the [Usage Guide](USAGE.md) to learn how to interact with the system
 3. **Finance Features**: Check the [Finance Agent Guide](FINANCE_AGENT.md) for expense management
 4. **Technical Details**: Review the [Architecture Guide](ARCHITECTURE.md) for system design

 ## System Overview

-VNASelf is a multi-agent personal assistant with a modern React frontend that helps you manage:
+X23D8 is a multi-agent personal assistant with a modern React frontend that helps you manage:

 - **Personal Finance**: Track expenses, view spending history, and analyze your financial habits
 - **Calendar Management**: Schedule events, check availability, and manage your time